 The Court of Appeals ruled that an officer's request to stop ("Excuse me, may I speak with you?") so that the officer may approach, is permissible as long as it is done in order to get the attention of someone who is unaware that the officer wishes to speak to him or her and the request is general and non-threatening.
 However, if the request and questions would lead a reasonable person to conclude that he or she is not free to terminate the encounter, then the request alone amounts to a Level 3 stop.
 Remember, an officer may inform the person he or she is free to leave, but is not required to do so.
-If asked by the citizen whether he or she is free to leave, the officer must answer truthfully and advise the citizen that he or she may do so.
+If asked by the citizen whether he or she may do so.